tedchoward/tidbits/_posts/2012-01-27-dallas-isd-closed-11-schools.md

 Greg Howard (no relation):
 > The vote to close schools felt predetermined.
 Once the human element
 > was removed, it was the most rational thing to do.
 Of the eight voting
-> trustees, the first five votes to pass the proposal.
+> trustees, the first five voted to pass the proposal.
 Upon hearing the
 > fifth, there was an audible groan in the main chamber.
 Fighting back
 > tears, parents began to pick up their weeping children and exit the
 > room ... parents, teachers and children left 3700 Ross either in